 How to Become an Interior Designer: Understanding Scale - The Focal Point Skip to main content

-So, you’ve finally decided to pursue your dream career as an interior designer.
-Way to go!
-Now the next logical step is to get some professional training under your belt.
+If you’re reading this article, it’s likely because you’ve at least played with the idea of a career as an interior designer.
+To get started, the first logical step is to get some professional training under your belt.
 After all, an eye for design is great – but it can only get you so far.
-If you want to truly succeed, you’ll need the technical skills that’ll help you turn your ideas into actual design plans.
+If you want to know how to be an interior designer and truly succeed, you’ll need the technical skills to turn your ideas into actual design plans.

-If you want to know how to become an interior designer, one of the key skills you’ll need to have is the ability to draw to scale.
+In particular, one of the key skills you’ll need to have is the ability to draw to scale.
 After all, you can’t create a functional design without drawing a floorplan that accurately represents your client’s space.
 But if it’s been a while since your last math class, drawing to scale can seem complicated.

 Not to worry, though!
 In this post, we’ll de-mystify the concept of scale.